paralleldrive/riteway/README.md

 ...
 ```

-The problem is likely that you need a `.babeljs` configured with support for esm (standard JavaScript modules) and/or React.
+The problem is likely that you need a `.babelrc` configured with support for esm (standard JavaScript modules) and/or React.
 If you need React support, that might look something like:

 ```json
 {